great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 The article focuses on the "What" and the "Why" of each step in this workflow, and touches on the "How" only briefly.
 The exact details of configuring and executing these steps are intentionally left out - they can be found in the tutorials and reference linked from each section.

-If you have not installed Great Expectations and executed the CLI init command, as described in this :ref:`tutorial<tutorial_init>`, we recommend you do so before reading the rest of the article.
+If you have not installed Great Expectations and executed the :ref:`command line interface (CLI) <command_line>` init command, as described in this :ref:`tutorial <tutorial_init>`, we recommend you do so before reading the rest of the article.
 This will make a lot of concepts mentioned below more familiar to you.

 Setting up a project